 Monads in C++?
 What a strange name for a post.
-But it's not so strange.
-With std::optional C++17 gets a monad.
+But it’s not so strange.
+With std::optional, C++17 gets a monad.
 The ranges library from Eric Niebler and the extended futures are also monads.
 For both, we can hope for in C++20.

-Bjarne Stroustrup presented in his Secret Lightning Talk at the Meeting C++ 2016 a few of the concepts of Concepts Lite that we will get with high probability in C++20.
+Bjarne Stroustrup presented in his Secret Lightning Talk at the Meeting C++ 2016 a few concepts of Concepts Lite that we will get with high probability in C++20.
 There were also mathematical concepts such as ring and monad.
 My assumption becomes more and more reality.
 Modern C++ will be hardened for the future.

 std::optional